remsic12/Group-Project/Resources/Speaker_Notes.md

 - Call out unique features, such as County Search.

 Slide 11 – John
-- Discuss our group’s recommendations for further analysis
+- Discuss our group’s recommendations for further analysis.
-- Information is on the slide and will be read
+- Information is on the slide and will be read.

 Slide 12 – John
-- Review what we would have done differently and how those changes could have impacted our results
+- Review what we would have done differently and how those changes could have impacted our results.

 Slide 13 – John
-- Wrap up presentation, give thanks to audience, and open the floor to questions
+- Wrap up presentation, give thanks to audience, and open the floor to questions.